vdfdev/jekyll-now/_drafts/Scaling-FBG-backends-horizontally.md

 Under the hood, our `fbg-server` uses [NestJS](https://nestjs.com) and [GraphQL subscriptions](https://docs.nestjs.com/graphql/subscriptions).
 [This article]( https://dev.to/thisdotmedia/graphql-subscriptions-with-nest-how-to-publish-across-multiple-running-servers-15e) was a good step-by-step guide on how to scale horizontally this setup.

 In summary, we had to use [graphql-redis-subscriptions](https://github.com/davidyaha/graphql-redis-subscriptions) npm library to create a new `FbgPubSubModule`, which provides an specific implementation for GraphQL's `PubSub` interface.
-After that, we had to replace all the previous injections of the default GraphQL `PubSub` to use the new one, by annotating them with `    @Inject(FBG_PUB_SUB)` and removing the previous PubSub module.
+After that, we had to replace all the previous injections of the default GraphQL `PubSub` to use the new one, by annotating them with `@Inject(FBG_PUB_SUB)` and removing the previous PubSub module.
 Lastly, we had to make sure we provided the correct host name and port of the redis service to the deployment running `fbg-server`.
 You can [see the full PR here](https://github.com/freeboardgames/FreeBoardGames.org/pull/794/files).

 ## Scaling bgio: Contributing upstream to boardgame.io

 All in all, scaling NestJS and the GraphQL subscriptions was a painless experience.
-I knew [boardgame.io](https://boardgame.io/) did not have built-in horizontally scaling support, because, well, nobody ever needed it (do we ?).
+I knew [boardgame.io](https://boardgame.io/) did not have built-in horizontally scaling support, because, well, nobody has ever needed it (do we ?).
 Therefore, I was expecting a bit more work there as we would probably need to change some APIs ...

 However, I also knew that [boardgame.io uses socket.io](https://github.com/boardgameio/boardgame.io/blob/main/src/server/transport/socketio.ts) under the hood.
 And there are [plenty of guides online](https://socket.io/docs/v4/redis-adapter/) on how to use Redis pub/sub to scale socket.io to multiple servers.